cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

     > vagrant ssh

 You should also be able to login directly via ssh (necessary for ansible to work properly).
-To verify that please logout from the vagrant box again and try the following:
+To verify that standard ssh login works please logout from the vagrant box and try the following:

     > ssh-add ~/.vagrant.d/insecure_private_key
     > ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@192.168.56.100
     > ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -p 2222 vagrant@localhost

 I don't know why the network interface `192.168.56.100` is not functional within vagrant from the start.
-I usual get the error message:
+I usually get the following error:

     ssh: connect to host 192.168.56.100 port 22: Protocol not available